 There seems to be an unlimited amount of Apps that offer language coaching, but Duolingo is by far the most popular, with over 200 million users.
 Having a second or third language can greatly benefit you, so chose choose one of the 23 modern languages this app has to offer and get started.
 Suitable for beginners and intermediates, the app quizzes you once a day on new key words and helps you understand how to structure sentences.
 Your progress is tracked as you attempt to become fluent in your chosen language.
 Perfecto.

 12. Today in History

 Today may seem like just another day to you, but we tend to forget that the world celebrates the anniversary of revolutionary historical events every day.
 The last app on this list, Today in History, tells you about every single recorded birth, death, holiday and event that occurred on any given day.
 It offers you the opportunity to make every day a little more meaningful by remembering those who came before us.
-Don’t miss your chance to delve into history in 2018.
+Don’t miss your chance to delve into history this year.

 Charissa is an A level student and aspiring journalist who enjoys writing about the things that matter.